rbuskov/hallon/README.md

 # Hallon

-Hallon is an implementation of the HAL statndard (JSON Hypertext Application Language) for .NET Web API 2.
+Hallon is an implementation of the HAL standard (JSON Hypertext Application Language) for .NET Web API 2.
 Draft specification for HAL is available at https://tools.ietf.org/html/draft-kelly-json-hal-08.

 ## Design goals